 The library subscribes to several different state and local newspapers.
 Back issues are kept for three to six months.
-NC LIVE and SIRS also provide indexing to newspapers with full-text articles.
+NC LIVE, NewsBank and SIRS also provides indexing to newspapers with full-text articles.

-NCLive, SIRS, STAT!Ref, and A.D.A.M Interactive Anatomy are online research databases accessible on campus and remotely with a username and password.
+NCLive, NewsBank, SIRS, ProQuest Journals for Criminal Justice, and ProQuest Journals for Nursing are online research databases accessible on campus and remotely with a username and password.
 However, you must be a student, registered in the library’s database, and in good standing with the library to receive the username and password for remote access.
 Distance learning students may complete the “Request for Library Card Number” form to register with the library and receive remote access username and password information.

 Study and Conference Room Access

 Several rooms are available for small group study or meetings.
 Internet connectivity, a TV/VCR/DVD are available in most rooms.
 You may reserve a time to use these rooms by visiting or calling the Circulation Desk at (252) 862-1209.
 No food or drinks are allowed.